 Due to a fastidious process of harvesting, milling, and storing, each bottle of Kosterina extra virgin olive oil consistently has over 400 milligrams of polyphenols per kilogram, making this oil among the highest in polyphenols compared to other olive oils on the market.
-Kosterina’s discounted subscription options are available for three or six bottles (in either 375-milliliter or 500-milliliter bottle size) for delivery monthly, bimonthly, or every three months.
-(Note: 500-milliliter bottles are priced at about $25 per bottle for three-bottle subscriptions and even lower for six-bottle bundles.)
+Kosterina’s discounted subscription options are available for three or six bottles for delivery monthly, bimonthly, or every three months.
+(Note: 500-milliliter bottles are priced at about $25 per bottle for three-bottle subscriptions and even lower for six-bottle bundles).

-Customers get roughly 15% of the first subscription shipment and around 10% off all other Kosterina orders.
+Customers get roughly 15% of the first subscription shipment.
 Interested in subscribing to one of their filtered flavored oils such as the Greek Herb & Lemon Oil or Garlic Oil?
 Create your own custom box and even add in a bottle of the brand's Fig Balsamic Vinegar.

 Especially Puglia has partnered with Food52 to form a CSA-style buying program through its Adopt-a-Tree subscription, which supports local farmers and olive oil producers in Puglia, Italy.
 All olive oil is sourced from small-scale sustainable organic family farms in Puglia, where the olives are harvested by hand and pressed immediately to produce some of the best olive oil in the world.

-Choose to adopt a tree from one of the four groves run by Especially Puglia and receive a 3-liter container of fresh, single-harvest extra virgin olive oil, a handmade ceramic carafe, a funnel for refilling, and a certificate of adoption detailing information about your tree.
+Choose to adopt a tree from one of the four groves run by Especially Puglia and receive a 3-liter container of fresh, single-harvest extra virgin olive oil and a certificate of adoption detailing information about your tree.
 The best part?
-It will all be packaged in a handmade wooden gift box.
-While the 3 liters of olive oil you receive isn’t all from your specific tree, it has certainly made its contribution.
+You can choose to have it packaged in a handmade wooden gift box, or opt for a fusti (an stainless steel dispenser).
+While the three liters of olive oil you receive isn’t all from your specific tree, it has certainly made its contribution.

 Why Does Having Quality Extra Virgin Olive Oil Matter?